RostislavArts/quickcgo/README.md

 go mod tidy
 ```

-This will automatically fetch quickcgo and its dependency github.com/veandco/go-sdl2.
+This will automatically fetch quickcgo and its dependencies.

 ## Example